Research

 Outreach

-I volunteer for the department’s planetarium, which is used on visits to local schools.
-I have been a regular writer for Astrobites, who summarise astro-ph papers aimed at an undergraduate level.
+I have volunteered for the department’s planetarium, which is used on visits to local schools.
+I was a regular writer for Astrobites, who summarise astro-ph papers aimed at an undergraduate level.

 Writing

 In my spare time I enjoy creative writing.
-For some samples of things I have written, check out the ‘Writing’ tab above!
+For some samples of things I have written, check out the ‘Writing’ or ‘Blog’ tabs above!